Obtaining and Documenting Informed Consent without Signatures (Waiver of Signed Consent)

 Document in the research file when the consent discussion took place and if there were any issues.

-See the Obtaining and Documenting Informed Consent page for more information on how to conduct the consent discussion and document the consent process.
+See the Obtaining and Documenting Informed Consent with Signatures page for more information on how to conduct the consent discussion and document the consent process.

 Electronic Consent

-Many studies are now being conducted partly or entirely via electronic methods.
-For such studies, you may choose to include the consent information (see the Information Sheets section below) in the recruitment email or at the beginning of the online study.
-Subjects will consent to the research by clicking "Agree" or "Continue" (or similar) if they wish to participate.
-The Eureka Research Platform is a UCSF-approved resource for obtaining such consent and conducting remote/hybrid research studies.
+Many studies are now conducted partly or entirely via electronic methods.
+For such studies, consent information may be included in the recruitment email or at the beginning of the online study, allowing participants to consent by clicking "Agree" or "Continue" (or similar).

 Implied Consent